Wockinine/Wockinine.github.io/_posts/2016-11-07-Copy-of-Using-Github-Template.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next week we will have the results for our blogs (like this one!) so I will be able to take the advice I am given to put it towards making this page the best I can with the limited resources and knowledge I have.</td>
+    <td>Next week we will have the results for our blogs (like this one!) so I will be able to take the advice i am given to put it towards making this page the best I can with the limited resources and knowledge I have.</td>
   </tr>
 </table>